-Building high converting landing pages is a science as much as it is an art.
+Creating high-converting landing pages is both an art and a science.
+This involves combining creative design that looks good with a well-articulated content piece that will drive conversions.
 While coming up with visually attractive designs and writing exceptional copy requires some creativity, there’s a specific formula you need to follow for better results.
 After all, a great landing page is a page that converts.
 It’s a page that gets you more email addresses, customers, or subscribers.

 We will then show how you can easily create converting pages without any prior coding or design knowledge using landing page builder tools.